smartmeio/arancino-library/README.md

   * `isError`: API call outcome (`true` or `false`);
   * `responseCode`: the [response code](#variables) value.
   * `responseType`: `INT`;
-  * `response`: The number of keys that were removed.
+  * `response.integer`: The number of keys that were removed.

 ##### Example
 ```c++